Fick's laws of diffusion: Sorption rate and collision frequency of diluted solute

-The Langmuir-Schaefer equation can be extended to the Ward-Tordai Equation to account for the "back-diffusion" of rejected molecules from the surface:
+The Langmuir–Schaefer equation can be extended to the Ward–Tordai Equation to account for the "back-diffusion" of rejected molecules from the surface:

 where $C_b$ is the bulk concentration, $C$ is the sub-surface concentration (which is a function of time depending on the reaction model of the adsorption), and $\tau$ is a dummy variable.

 Monte Carlo simulations show that these two equations work to predict the adsorption rate of systems that form predictable concentration gradients near the surface but have troubles for systems without or with unpredictable concentration gradients, such as typical biosensing systems or when flow and convection are significant.

 A brief history of diffusive adsorption is shown in the right figure.
 A noticeable challenge of understanding the diffusive adsorption at the single-molecule level is the fractal nature of diffusion.
 Most computer simulations pick a time step for diffusion which ignores the fact that there are self-similar finer diffusion events (fractal) within each step.
 Simulating the fractal diffusion shows that a factor of two corrections should be introduced for the result of a fixed time-step adsorption simulation, bringing it to be consistent with the above two equations.

-In the ultrashort time limit, in the order of the diffusion time a2/D, where a is the particle radius, the diffusion is described by the Langevin equation.
-At a longer time, the Langevin equation merges into the Stokes–Einstein equation.
-The latter is appropriate for the condition of the diluted solution, where long-range diffusion is considered.
-According to the fluctuation-dissipation theorem based on the Langevin equation in the long-time limit and when the particle is significantly denser than the surrounding fluid, the time-dependent diffusion constant is: